lexeii/polyphone-doc-rst/docs/en/manual/soundfont-browser.rst

 :ref:`settings <repository settings>` of the software.

 .. figure:: images/soundfont_browser_description.png

-   :alt: Description page of a soundfont
+   Description page of a soundfont

 The description of a soundfont is made of: